Distributed lag: Infinite distributed lags

 The gamma lag and the rational lag are other infinite distributed lag structures.

 Distributed lag model in health studies

-Distributed lag models were introduced into health-related studies in 2002 by Zanobetti and Schwartz.
+Distributed lag models were introduced into health-related studies in 2000 by Schwartz and 2002 by Zanobetti and Schwartz.
 The Bayesian version of the model was suggested by Welty in 2007.
 Gasparrini introduced more flexible statistical models in 2010 that are capable of describing additional time dimensions of the exposure-response relationship, and developed a family of distributed lag non-linear models (DLNM), a modeling framework that can simultaneously represent non-linear exposure-response dependencies and delayed effects.

 The distributed lag model concept was first to applied to longitudinal cohort research by Hsu in 2015, studying the relationship between PM2.5 and child asthma, and more complicated distributed lag method aimed to accommodate longitudinal cohort research analysis such as Bayesian Distributed Lag Interaction Model by Wilson have been subsequently developed to answer similar research questions.